-There are many more reasons why you may have a headache, such as high blood pressure, infections, allergies, alcohol and drugs are other examples
+There are many more reasons why you may have a headache, such as high blood pressure, infections, allergies, alcohol and drugs are some other examples.

 HOW DOES CHIROPRACTIC HELP?

 There are a number of effective treatments for headaches, such as manual therapy, soft tissue techniques and appropriate self management strategies we may be able to help with, for example, appropriate exercises, advice on posture, ergonomics and sleeping positions.
 If you think we can help or would like more information click here or tel 0266744032.

 In some cases headaches may be symptomatic of an underlying condition such as hypertension, infection or other issues.
 If pain is present for more then several days seek attention from your care provider.